ScrappyCocco/PlanetCoasterXMLMerge/README.md

 If you want to re-compile the program, you need the JDK, you can download it [from here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

+**All the code documentation of the program is available as Javadoc**, you can read it [here](https://scrappycocco.github.io/PlanetCoasterXMLMerge/).

 To run the program you can re-compile it and execute it with those 2 commands in your terminal from src folder:

 ```